 Now add up the total number of answers you selected YES.
 The purpose of these questions is to reveal the impact trauma has caused in your life.
 Even if you answered one question with a “Yes,” your past abuse isn't healed; it's not resolved.

 This is not just a list of questions; it's a deeper dive into what's holding you back.
-I encourage those who answered honestly and need help to reach out to us.
-We address all elements of childhood sexual abuse and give you more than just healing.
+Our program addresses all issues attached to childhood sexual abuse and provides more than just healing.
 We help you develop a plan for the future, to experience ongoing growth and transformation.

 This should be the greatest motivation for those who are currently suffering from sexual abuse… A brighter future, one filled with happiness and love.
 This is possible, with a solid plan and a constant motivator during your healing.